 Many coaches recommend that you take energy gels based on time on feet rather than mileage.
 For example, Levin advises her clients to enjoy a serving every 30 to 35 minutes.
 If that feels like too much, start with a half serving every 35 to 40 minutes and then gradually increase the portions during each training run.

 How We Chose

-We spoke with four registered dietitians and run coaches, who offered product recommendations and broke down what to look for in the best running gels.
+We spoke with four registered dietitians and run coaches, who offered product recommendations and broke down what to look for in the best energy gels for running.
 We selected the winners on the following criteria.
 You can learn more about how we cover products here.

 1. CLIF Shot Chocolate Energy Gel